qbo-tech/magento1-vsbridge-client/README.md

-# Magento2 REST client
+# Magento 1 VSBridge client (Use with vue-storefront-api)

-This Node.js library enables JavaScript applications to communicate with Magento2 sites using their REST API.
+This Node.js library enables JavaScript applications to communicate with Magento 1 sites using a custom VSBridge Controller.
 This module based on the magento2-rest-client module created by Marko Novak (2016).

-This module is used by the [Vue Storefront - first Progressive Web App for eCommerce](https://github.com/DivanteLtd/vue-storefront).
+This module is used by the [Vue Storefront - first Progressive Web App for eCommerce](https://github.com/DivanteLtd/vue-storefront-api).

 **NOTE: the library is not finished yet!
 Only a subset of Magento2 API is currently implemented.**

 ## Installation

 The library can be installed using the Npm package manager:

 ```
-    npm install --save github:DivanteLtd/magento2-rest-client
+    npm install --save github:qbo-tech/magento1-vsbridge-client
 ```

 ## Usage